hgati/magento2-newsletter-coupon/README.md

 This module add features to Magento newsletter subscription
 - generate a coupon for each subscription (must be a "SPECIFIC" coupon type salesrule with "Use Auto Generation" enabled)
 - send coupon informations to the subscribed user (extending magento newsletter email template)
 - controls each coupon expiration.
-You can change default configuration at ___Store > Configuration > Hgati > Newsletter Coupon > Coupon Expiration Expression___ config path.
+You can change default configuration at ___Store > Configuration > Customers > Newsletter Coupon > Coupon Expiration Expression___ config path.
 - adds graft for integrations with email marketing platforms

 ## Installation